SorinaHamidifar/ApexCatalyst/README.md

 # ================================
-# Project: LaunchForge and long-term
+# Project: LaunchForge and long-
 # Description:
 # A top-tier launchpad for transforming ideas into polished solutions.
 # Built for momentum, innovation, and long-term growth.